Nik Russian con: Aftermath

 Having believed that they would be participating in Russian's television programme for an entire year, most contestants had given up their homes, jobs and partners—most had to find new employment and some were forced to move in with their parents.
 Russian went into hiding and was unable to be reached by his victims.
-On 13 June 2002, Debbie Leigh Driver, one of Russian's contestants, contacted Caz Gorham and Frances Dickenson of the independent production company Christmas TV & Film and told them about the hoax.
-Gorham and Dickenson produced a genuine TV programme to document the story of the con and how the participants were now trying to get their lives back together, which was shown on Channel 4 in December 2002.
+On 13 June 2002, Debbie Leigh Driver, one of Russian's victims, contacted Caz Gorham and Frances Dickenson of the independent production company Christmas TV & Film and told them about the hoax.
+Gorham and Dickenson produced The Great Reality TV Swindle, a TV programme that documented the story of the con and how the participants were now trying to get their lives back together, which was shown on Channel 4 in December 2002.

 Some participants tried to track Russian down to have their questions answered.
 One contestant, Louise Miles, discovered that Russian's production company, NRP, did not actually exist and that the woman who had been answering their phone calls was really Russian's mother, Margaret.
 Another participant, Daniel Pope, managed to track Russian down to an address in Richmond upon Thames and convinced him to be interviewed by Christmas TV and apologise on camera.
 As Russian had not actually taken money from his victims, he had not committed a crime, and a civil case was not pursued due to a lack of funds.